Shrimp Fra Diavolo is a real treat. Fra Diavolo is Italian for “Brother Devil.”

-The sauce is called this because it does carry some heat.
-But you can easily pull back on the crushed red pepper to make it less devilish.
+The sauce is called this because it does carry some heat, but you can easily pull back on the crushed red pepper to make it less devilish.

-Actually, the Loon likes things spicy, but not too spicy.
-And this dish is perfect in that regard.
+Actually, the Loon likes things spicy, but not too spicy and this dish is perfect in that regard.

-Makes you feel warm and tingly when you eat it, but trust us, you won’t suffer.
+This classic Italian pasta recipe makes you feel warm and tingly when you eat it, but trust us, you won’t suffer.
 You’ll just thank heavens for this devil of a good dish!

 100% Loon Approved!